PowerUserE/G3_FlightVisuals_3000/README.md

 # G3_FlightVisuals_3000
- Refined Flight Visualisation Program for the CSU11013 Project Group 3
+ Refined version for the CSU11013